Tminus1014/COMP123-2019-Assignment05/readme.md

 ![Dollar Computers Main Menu](images/dc-ui-1.png "Main menu")

-The logo was created through Adobe Photoshop CS6.
+The logo was created in Adobe Photoshop CS6.

 Once a new order is started, the user can view a list of computers they can choose from.
 The *Selected Computer* field will change depending on the currently